-- Prepare the shrimp: Pat the shrimp dry and place them in a Ziploc bag.
+- Prepare the shrimp: Pat the shrimp dry and place them in a resealable bag or non-reactive mixing bowl.
 Add olive oil, paprika, garlic powder and onion powder.
 Season generously with salt and pepper.
-Seal bag and gently shake/toss to evenly coat.
+Seal bag and gently shake or stir to evenly coat the shrimp.
 Set aside in the refrigerator.

 - During the last 10 minutes of risotto cooking: Remove the shrimp from the refrigerator and transfer to a baking sheet or pan, in a single layer.
 Transfer shrimp to the oven with the risotto and bake for 5-7 minutes or until shrimp are pink and cooked through.
 Remove from oven and set aside.